 If the players both use up all the cards in their hand, each player's points are tallied.
 Higher score wins.
 If you are using the double-score joker (below), and are holding it when your score is higher, your score is doubled.

 The overall structure of a Go-Stop game wasn't explained to me.
 Players might just continue playing as long as both wish to continue, or you can do what I suggested in my description of the Japanese game of koi-koi; end the game when one player's score totals 50 points (or when one player runs out of Monopoly money).

 Big thanks to Tae Sun Yeom for information presented herein.
 Thanks also to Rick Wohlschlag.
-Later information (emails posted on the Mah-Jongg Q&A bulletin board) go below:
+For later information (emails posted on the Mah-Jongg Q&A bulletin board), see below:

 Korean Go-Stop, part 2

 >Date: Tue, 9 Mar 2011